atlasH2020-templates/field_monitoring/README.md

 		- the indices of interest,
 		- the start date of the interval of interest and
 		- the end date of interest (if omitted, current date is assigned to it).
-- **Output**: A list of the dates for which the requested field growth indices have been calculated or the description of the encountered error (in case something went wrong) in JSON format
+- **Output**: A list of the dates for which the requested field growth indices have been calculated or the description of the encountered error (in case something goes wrong) in JSON format.

 **Indices Download**